 By definition, BTG (Browse Tree Guide) is a tree that contains a set of guidelines, which are used for assigning products to specific categories online.
 A BTG table varies based on the location.

 A BTG (Browse Tree Guide) is one of the best ways for optimizing the product listings within the product categories.
 The word “browse” here refers to Amazon’s “department.”
 You can see them on the left side of the page.
 You can either click any of their product categories directly or use a specific keyword or term in the search box and hit enter.

 A BTG document assists you to decipher what sub-category or also known as a “node” your item should be included in.

 BTG Tree is necessary to showcase all your products to specific branches or perhaps, product categories.
 A BTG has recommended_browse_nodes.
-These are the IDs of the Amazon’s product category branch and needs to be included in product feeds to list your products in the specific category.
+These are the IDs of Amazon’s product category branch and need to be included in product feeds to list your products in the specific category.